Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **Home Page**
- The Home page was designed to be a visual display with minimal text, it includes a **hero image**, a brief description highlighting the main services the company provide which is jumbotron displayed over the hero image and a **call to action button** which provides a link to the contact form once clicked.
-The idea of the home page is to visually entice the user while not bombarding them with an overload of text to consume.
+ The Home page was designed to be a visual display with minimal text, it includes a **hero image**, a brief description highlighting the main services the company provide, which is jumbotron displayed over the hero image and a **call to action button**.
+This button provides a link to the contact form once clicked.
+The idea of the home page is to visually entice the user, while not bombarding them with an overload of content to consume, keeping the design simple yet effective.

 ### **About Page**
-The About page is set up as a two column grid display with the left side displaying three small paragraphs of text detailing a brief history and background of the business and a full width **image** of the owner and company signage to the right.
+The About page is set up as a two column grid display, with the left side displaying three small paragraphs of text detailing a brief history and background of the business, and a full width **image** of the owner and company signage to the right.
 I decided to use this image as it represents what the company is about, a family run local garage and enhances the personal feel of the business.

 ### **Services Page**
-The services page is a 3 column display of **images** with a text underneath stating the services the company offer.
-There is an image to represent each service with a total of 9 services and corresponding images displayed.
-In mobile view this has been reduced to one column with each service displayed as a block element, with one after the other.
+The services page is a 3 column display of **images**, with a text underneath stating the services the company offer.
+There is an image to represent each service, with a total of 9 services and corresponding images displayed.
+In mobile view this has been reduced to one column, with each service displayed as a block element, with one after the other.

 ### **Testimonials Page**
-The testimonials page was designed using a Bootstrap carousel slider which runs automatically showcasing customer reviews.
-In larger screen sizes a **call to action** button with the caption 'Leave a Review' has been added which when clicked opens a **modal dialog box** for users to write a review, give it a star rating and submit it.
+The testimonials page was designed using a Bootstrap carousel slider, which runs automatically showcasing customer reviews.
+In larger screen sizes, a **call to action** button with the caption 'Leave a Review' has been added, this button when clicked opens a **modal dialog box** for users to write a review, give it a star rating and submit it.

 ### **Contact Us Page**
-The contact us section is a two column page that includes a **contact form** on the left-hand column and to the right I have included the business address, opening hours and a basic **map** image showing the location of Lomasney Motors.
+The contact us section is a two column page that includes a **contact form** on the left-hand column, and to the right, I have included the business address, opening hours and a basic **map** image showing the location of Lomasney Motors.

 ### **_Existing Features_**

  **_General_**
- - The navigation bar is displayed as fixed and is in view at all times on all devices for ease of access for users it contains the company logo text as a link to the hompage and navigation links to the other sections to the right.
+ - The navigation bar is displayed as a fixed element, and is in view at all times on all devices, for ease of access for users it contains the company logo text as a link to the hompage and navigation links to the other sections to the right.
- The footer includes opening hours displayed to the left hand side and copyright information underneath this.
-Located to the left hand side are 3 icons with links to the company Facebook page, a telephone call link and a link to google map directions.
+ The footer includes opening hours and copyright information displayed to the left hand side, and 3 icons are located to the right-hand side.
+ These icons provide links to the company Facebook page, a telephone call link and a link to google map directions.

  **_Home Page_**
  - The homepage includes a hero image with an opaque overlay.
-It also contains a jumbotron with a brief few services highlighted and a call to action button that states 'Request a Quote' which directs the user to the contact section once clicked.
+It also contains a jumbotron with a brief few services highlighted, and a call to action button that states 'Request a Quote', which directs the user to the contact section once clicked.

  **_About Section_**
- - The about section is designed as a two column container with section header and three small paragraphs of text about the company to the left and on the right column there is an full width image of the company owner Dermot Lomasney.
+ - The about section is designed as a two column container, with section header and three small paragraphs of text about the company to the left, and on the right column there is an full width image of the company owner Dermot Lomasney.

  **_Services Section_**
- - The services section is a three column grid with 3 images aligned side by side and text with a semi-transparent background that states each services below each image.
+ - The services section is a three column grid, with 3 images aligned side by side, and text with a semi-transparent background that states each services below each image.

  **_Testimonials section_**
- - This section is a featured as a automatic carousel slider displaying customer reviews including star ratings.
-Directly underneath the carousel slider there is a call to action button 'Leave a Review' highlighted in yellow, which once clicked opens a modal dialog box where users can leave a review on the website if they wish to do so.
+ - This section is a featured as a automatic carousel slider, displaying customer reviews including star ratings.
+Directly underneath the carousel slider there is a call to action button 'Leave a Review' highlighted in yellow.
+This button, once clicked, opens a modal dialog box, where users can leave a review on the website if they wish to do so.

  **_Contact Us Section_**
- - This section has a contact form feature to the left where users can get in touch with the company via email.
+ - This section has a contact form feature to the left, where users can get in touch with the company via email.
 It includes fields for name, email, phone no., car make, car model a message text area and a centered send button.
-To the right of the form there is some company information which features the business address, telephone no., and opening hours.
+To the right of the form there is some company information, which features the business address, telephone no., and opening hours.
- Underneath the company information there is a simple basic map of the company location.
+ Underneath the company information, there is a simple basic map of the company location.

 ### **_Features Left to Implement_**
 - Contact Form & Review modal functionality.